Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 If your project is public on GitLab.com, your pipeline will run on the available shared runners.
 If your project is private and/or you are using your own instance of GitLab, you will first need to set up a runner for your project by following [the official documentation][gitLab_runners].

 > [!NOTE]
-> If your project contains any Golden Tests, ensure that the environment where your pipeline runs (the assigned runner) is the same as the one where your `.png` files were generated.
+> If your project contains any Golden Tests, ensure that the OS where your pipeline runs (the assigned runner) is the same as the one where your `.png` files were generated.

 {{/cicd_gitlab}}
 ### Local distribution